County Line Kitchen Cold Brew Coffee Maker

 County Line Kitchen’s Cold Brew Coffee Maker vs. Ovalware RJ3 Cold Brew Maker

 Another popular cold brew coffee maker on the market is the Ovalware RJ3 Cold Brew Maker, which we also tested.
-Similar to County Line Kitchen’s version, it is very durable, with BPA-free materials and a stainless steel filter.
+Similar to County Line Kitchen’s version, it is very durable, with borosilicate glass and a stainless steel filter.
 It also features precise measurements on the vessel, and it makes delicious cold brew.

 The main difference lies in the value.
 With County Line Kitchen’s cold brew maker, you’re able to make up to 1.5 quarts of brew, whereas the Ovalware cold brew coffee maker only makes up to 1 liter (1.06 quarts) of brew in their smallest vessel, which costs around $30.
 The County Line Kitchen Cold brew coffee maker brews more coffee for nearly the same price (around $27), which means you’re getting more for your dollar.

 The County Line Kitchen Cold Brew Coffee Maker is simple to use, looks great just about anywhere in the house, and delivers on delicious cold brew coffee.
 It’s really a great return for the price.